kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 </details>

-Note that `companies` and `shuttles` refer to the datasets defined in `conf/base/catalog.yml`.
-These are inputs to the `preprocess_companies` and `preprocess_shuttles` functions.
-The named node inputs (and outputs) are used by the pipeline to determine interdependencies between the nodes, and hence, their execution order.
+Note that the `input` statements for `companies` and `shuttles` refer to the datasets defined in `conf/base/catalog.yml`.
+They are inputs to the `preprocess_companies` and `preprocess_shuttles` functions.
+Kedro uses the named node inputs (and outputs) to determine interdependencies between the nodes, and their execution order.

 ### Test the example